-In 2018, David was appointed to serve as an ex officio member of the United States Sentencing Commission, where he represented the Justice Department with respect to all aspects of federal sentencing law and policy, including amendments to the Federal Sentencing Guidelines for corporate fraud and other white collar crimes.
+In 2018, the Attorney General appointed David to serve on the United States Sentencing Commission, where he represented the DOJ with respect to all aspects of federal sentencing law and policy, including the drafting of amendments to the Federal Sentencing Guidelines for corporate fraud and other white collar crimes.

-Earlier in his career, David served the Justice Department for nearly six years as an Assistant United States Attorney (AUSA) in Washington, D.C.
-As an AUSA, Mr. Rybicki conducted grand jury investigations, prosecuted criminal trial matters, and argued appeals involving drug trafficking, firearms, bank fraud, wire fraud, mortgage fraud, embezzlement, fraud against the federal and District of Columbia governments, aggravated identity theft, and commercial piracy.
-David also defended federal agencies and officials in civil litigation involving administrative, constitutional, and regulatory law, tort claims, and employment discrimination.
-He has first-chaired dozens of jury and bench trials and argued frequently before the United States Court of Appeals for the D.C.
+Earlier in his career, David served for six years as an Assistant United States Attorney (AUSA) in the United States Attorney’s Office for the District of Columbia.
+As an AUSA, David conducted grand jury investigations and prosecuted and tried a broad range of criminal matters.
+David also defended federal agencies and officials in complex civil litigation involving administrative, constitutional, and regulatory law, tort claims, and employment discrimination.
+He has first-chaired more than twenty jury and bench trials and argued frequently before the United States Court of Appeals for the D.C.
 Circuit and the D.C.
 Court of Appeals.
-In recognition of his superior interagency work, in 2012 David received the IRS Office of Chief Counsel’s Mitchell Rogovin National Outstanding Support Award, the agency’s highest honor for excellence in civil litigation.

 David has also worked in several senior roles on the United States Senate Judiciary Committee.
-As a chief counsel and as counsel to the Chairman, he served as a legal, policy, and legislative advisor on matters involving cybersecurity, data encryption and privacy, intellectual property, bankruptcy restructuring, and criminal justice reform.
-He also advised on oversight and investigation of the Department of Justice, Department of Homeland Security, and United States Citizenship and Immigration Services regarding national security, immigration, whistleblower claims, and other consequential public policy matters.
+As a chief counsel and earlier as counsel to Sen. Charles Grassley, he served as a senior legal, policy, and legislative advisor on matters involving cybersecurity, data encryption and privacy, intellectual property, bankruptcy restructuring, and criminal justice reform.
+He also advised on oversight and investigation of the DOJ, DHS regarding national security, immigration, whistleblower claims, and other consequential public policy matters.

-David served as law clerk to the Honorable Edith H. Jones of the U.S. Court of Appeals for the Fifth Circuit in Houston.
 He is a graduate of Stanford Law School, where he served as Executive Editor of the Stanford Law Review.
 He holds an M.Phil. from Cambridge University, where he was a Gates Cambridge Trust Scholar, and a B.A., magna cum laude, from Yale College.
+David clerked for the Honorable Edith H. Jones of the U.S. Court of Appeals for the Fifth Circuit.

 - United States Sentencing Commission, Ex Officio Member (2018-2020)